WorkloadAutomation/ibm-workload-automation-chart/README.md

 ### Network enablement

-The IBM Workload Automation server and console can use two different ways to route external traffic into the Kubernetes Service cluster:
+The IBM Workload Automation server and console can use three different ways to route external traffic into the Kubernetes Service cluster:

 * A **load balancer** service that redirects traffic
 * An **ingress** service that manages external access to the services in the cluster
+* A **Gateway API** configuration that uses modern layer 7 routing definitions and policies to direct traffic into the cluster

-You can freely switch between these two types of configuration.
+You can freely switch between these three types of configuration.

 #### Network policy